-With COVID-19 disrupting most of our daily routines why not take the opportunity to create a new one?
+With COVID-19 disrupting most of our daily routines why not take the opportunity to create a new routine?

-Here are some fun ideas to help you make the best use of your day…
+Here are some fun ideas to help you create a new routine and make the best use of your day…

 1. SKIP THE SNOOZE BUTTON

 It’s best to try and save this little luxury for the weekends.
 To begin your day well why not skip the snooze button and start your morning slow?
 With many of us working from home we now have more time to use in the mornings.
 This is a great chance to listen to some worship, grab a cuppa and read a devotional all in the comfort of your cosy bed.
 Slow down and savour this moment in God’s presence.
 Don’t forget to write down what you are getting from the Lord as you seek His heart for your day.
 Enjoy!